davidamebley/david-portfolio-website/README.md

 # David Amebley - Portfolio Website
-This is the repository for my portfolio website with Sanity as the backend.
+This is a work-in-progress repository for my portfolio website with Sanity as the backend.

+Updates will be applied frequently until satisfied with.